michaljach/Mono2/README.md

 	}

 ## LICENSE
-[http://creativecommons.org/licenses/by-sa/3.0/](Creative Commons Attribution-ShareAlike 3.0 License).
+[Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
 You are free to share and remix the theme.